This post may contain affiliate links, which help keep this content free. (Full disclosure)

 The one thing that all my keto ice cream recipes share is that they use Besti powdered sweetener.
 If I had to choose one thing to use this sweetener for, ice cream would be it, hands down.

 Besti is a blend of monk fruit and allulose… and the key to soft, scoopable, smooth ice cream (whether that’s sugar free chocolate ice cream or any other flavor!) is the allulose.
-Ice creams sweetened with other brands of monk fruit or with erythritol will get rock hard in the freezer, making them very difficult to scoop, but allulose has a different freezing point and allows the ice cream to stay softer.
-Your ice cream will still be firm, but much easier to scoop and with a smoother mouth feel.
+Ice creams sweetened with other brands of monk fruit or with erythritol will get rock hard in the freezer and are prone to crystallization, making them very difficult to scoop or grainy.
+Allulose dissolves easily for no gritty texture, and has a different freezing point and allows the ice cream to stay softer.
 You’re going to love it!

 This section explains how to choose the best ingredients for homemade sugar-free chocolate ice cream, what each one does in the recipe, and substitution options.
 For measurements, see the recipe card below.